So what options do you have for selling college textbooks once the semester is over?

-And thanks to the Earn More Writing course, it’s easier than ever for college grads and students to start making money by writing.
-The Earn More Writing course provides everything you need to get started as a freelance writer, from tips on finding clients to advice on pricing your services.
+And thanks to the Freelance Write From Home eBook, it’s easier than ever for college grads and students to start making money by writing.
+The Freelance Write From Home eBook has everything you need to get started as a freelance writer, from tips on finding clients to advice on pricing your services.

 4. Survey Apps